 In 2022, Ms. Price was appointed to the Greater Kansas City Community Foundation Board of Directors, and served as chairperson (2020-2022) of the Kansas City Metropolitan Community College capital campaign cabinet.
-She was named to the 2021 National Association of Corporate Directors Directorship 100, as well as to the Kansas City Business Journal's "Women Who Mean Business" list and to the Profiles in Diversity Journal's "Women Worth Watching."
+She was named to the 2021 NACD Directorship 100, as well as to the Kansas City Business Journal's "Women Who Mean Business" list and to the Profiles in Diversity Journal's "Women Worth Watching."
 Ms. Price earned a Bachelor of Arts in special education from Oral Roberts University and a Master of Arts in education and administration from the University of Tulsa.